Skip to content

 F

-English name of the plant: Basil essential oil Scientific name of the plant: Ocimum basilicum Plant Family: Lamiacea Description: Obtained from above-ground parts by water distillation.
-Color: Colo...
+English name of the plant: Basil essential oil Scientific name of the plant: Ocimum basilicum Plant Family: Lamiaceae Description: Obtained by water distillation from above-ground parts.
+Color: Col...

 Read more